barrettotte/vacuum-tube-toolbox/README.md

 - https://www.mill-max.com/products/new/swage-mount-pcb-pins-for-interconnect-applications
 - https://www.mill-max.com/search/tags/swage_mount?src=19

+I think that pins can be made by hand by working hollow 2-3mm brass tubing.
+This would probably be cheaper and more convenient, but I have not pursued this seriously yet.

 ## Future Features

 - Breakout boards for common tube types (KiCad)
 - Breadboard adapters for common tube types (KiCad)
-- attempt all tube sockets listed in - https://en.wikipedia.org/wiki/Tube_socket#Summary_of_base_details
+- attempt all basic socket types listed in - https://en.wikipedia.org/wiki/Tube_socket#Summary_of_base_details
-  - (update missing list after initial implementation)

 ## Development Dependencies

 - OpenSCAD 2021.01+ - `apt-get -y install openscad`
-- KiCad 6

 ## References